Extreme Faith Camp 2023

 Frequently Asked Questions

-When is CYSC?
+When is EFC?
 What grades are allowed to go?

-How much does CYSC Cost?
+How much does EFC Cost?
 What is the refund policy?

-Every registration includes a $150 non-refundable deposit.
-Any additional payments are eligible for a refund up to 1 month before your session, after which point our costs are committed and we are no longer able to provide refunds.
-We are sorry, but this policy also applies to cancellations that may arise as a result of illness, injury or other unforeseen circumstances as our contracted expenses are also binding.
-If possible, transfers to another session can be made without charge.
-If cancellation is motivated by financial hardship, please inquire about campership aid before seeking cancellation.
-All cancellations must be submitted in writing via email.
+Outside of the desposit, any additional payments are eligible for a refund up to 1 month before your session (May 24), after which point our costs are committed and we are no longer able to provide refunds.
+Refunds due to illness, injury, or other unforeseen circumstances will be allowed only if we can find a camper to fill your spot.
+All cancellations and refunds must be submitted in writing via email.

 What if all the spots fill up?

-You can still sign up for camp but will be put on a waiting list until space is available.
+If our camp spots fill up and you have a camper intersted in attending, please email Elliut and you'll be placed on a waiting list until a spot becomes available.
 If you are next in the queue and a spot becomes available, you will have 72 hours to claim the spot.
 After that, the spot will be offered to the next person in the queue.
-HNOJ will have guaranteed spots available until April 1.
-After April 1, any remaining open spots from HNOJ and the other parishes from week 3 will be open to the public.

 Who will be leading the activities at camp?

-All of the high action activities (zip line, archery, etc.) will be directed by Damascus Missionaries.
-The talks and daily teachings will be done by either Damascus Missionaries or Youth Ministers from our parishes of camp.
-Small group sessions will be lead by our high school leaders participating on the Discipleship Team.
+All of the high action activities (zip line, archery, etc.) will be directed by Camp Victory staff.
+The talks and daily teachings will be done by either Youth Ministers or adult leaders from our parishes of camp.
+Small group sessions will be lead by our high school leaders and supervised by an adult leader.

-In light of the present worldwide concern for health and safety posed by Coronavirus (COVID-19,) the staff and leadership of Catholic Youth Summer Camp would like to reaffirm our organizational commitment to the physical, emotional, and spiritual safety of every child, employee, and volunteer under our care.
+In light of the present worldwide concern for health and safety posed by Coronavirus (COVID-19,) the staff of Camp Victory and leadership of Extreme Faith Camp would like to reaffirm our organizational commitment to the physical, emotional, and spiritual safety of every child, employee, and volunteer under our care.
 Because camp happens in the midst of a close community, we have always taken great care to develop and maintain cleaning and medical practices to address a variety of communicable diseases, both common and rare.
 These standards of care have been developed in consultation with the American Camping Association as well as our local public health authorities.